-Removal instructions for apps promoting scams like $1000 Bank of America Gift Card scam
+Removal instructions for apps promoting the $1000 Bank of America Gift Card scam and others

 What is $1000 Bank of America Gift Card scam?

-This scam website is designed to trick visitors into providing some personal information so they could receive one of the offered prizes (such as Walmart, Bank of America and Visa Gift cards and iPhone 11).
+This scam website attempts to trick visitors into providing personal information in return for prizes (such as Walmart, Bank of America and Visa Gift cards, and an iPhone 11).
 Websites of this kind should never be trusted.
-It is common that users do not visit them intentionally, in most cases they get opened either through deceptive advertisements, other untrustworthy pages or by installed potentially unwanted applications (PUAs).
+Commonly, users do not visit them intentionally - in most cases, they are opened through deceptive advertisements, other untrusted pages, or by installed potentially unwanted applications (PUAs).

-At the time of the research this scam website suggested that it is possible to win $1000 Walmart Gift Card, $1000 Visa Gift Card, $1000 Bank of America Gift Card, $1000 Amazon Gift Card or iPhone 11, although, it may mention other prizes as well.
-In one way or another, this page is designed to trick unsuspecting visitors into providing some information.
-It is common that such pages ask to provide details like name, surname, email address, telephone number, etc. Also, they often ask to provide information such as credit card details, or to pay some processing fees, transfer charges.
-Depending on the provided information, scammers behind such pages may misuse it for various malicious purposes.
-For example, to make fraudulent purchases, transactions, steal identities.
-Also, they could sell provided information to other cyber criminals.
-Therefore, it is strongly recommended to never provide any details on such pages.
+At the time of research, this scam website suggested that it is possible to win a $1000 Walmart Gift Card, $1000 Visa Gift Card, $1000 Bank of America Gift Card, $1000 Amazon Gift Card or an iPhone 11.
+It might also mention other prizes.
+This page attempts to trick unsuspecting visitors into providing various information.
+Commonly, such pages ask to provide details such as name, surname, email address, telephone number, etc. They often ask to provide other information such as credit card details or to pay some processing fees, transfer charges.
+Depending on the information obtained, scammers behind these pages misuse the details for malicious purposes.
+For example, to make fraudulent purchases and transactions, and to steal identities.
+They could also sell the information to other cyber criminals.
+Therefore, never provide any details on such web pages.

-Apps that promote such pages (PUAs) often are designed to serve advertisements and/or collect various information as well. it is common that they are designed to display coupons, banners, surveys, pop-ups, and/or other types of ads.
-They often are designed to open various untrustworthy pages or cause downloads, installations of potentially malicious apps.
-Also, PUAs can be designed to gather details like user's IP addresses, geolocations, addresses of visited pages, entered search queries, etc. In some cases they are capable of accessing sensitive information.
-There is always a possibility that their developers could misuse collected data to generate revenue by selling it to third parties (potentially cyber criminals) or in some other ways.
+PUAs that promote these bogus web pages often serve advertisements and collect user-system information as well.
+They display coupons, banners, surveys, pop-ups, and other types of ads.
+They can open various untrusted pages or cause download/installation of potentially malicious apps.
+PUAs can also gather details such as users' IP addresses, geolocations, addresses of visited pages, entered search queries, etc. In some cases, they are capable of accessing sensitive information.
+There is a possibility that the developers will misuse collected data to generate revenue by selling it to third parties (potentially, cyber criminals) or in other ways.

 |Name||00 Bank of America Gift Card pop-up|